HB-2175

 Plain Language

-The statute expressly prohibits any construction that would claim, imply, advertise, or otherwise recognize that a chatbot is equivalent to, or replaces services rendered by, a mental health professional or emotional support professional.
-While framed as a construction clause, this effectively operates as a prohibition on suppliers representing their chatbot as a substitute for licensed mental health or emotional support services.
-This reinforces the broader prohibition on implying AI output is equivalent to services from a licensed professional.
+The chapter may not be interpreted as endorsing or implying that a chatbot is equivalent to, or can replace, a mental health professional or emotional support professional.
+While framed as a construction clause, this operates as a prohibition: no party may claim, imply, advertise, or otherwise represent that a chatbot is or replaces a licensed mental health or emotional support professional.
+This reinforces the boundary between AI chatbot services and licensed professional mental health practice.

 Statutory Text